IBM/zoau-node/README.md

 ## Overview

-zoau - a node module that exposes the Z Open Automation Utilities (ZOAU) APIs in Node.js!
+zoau - a Node.js module that exposes the Z Open Automation Utilities (ZOAU) APIs in Node.js!

 ## System Requirements